Common terminology in oncology: What does your cancer doctor actually mean?

 - Sarcoma: this umbrella term refers to over 50 types of cancer originating from connective tissues in the body, such as bone tissues, muscles, tendons, ligaments, or fat tissues.
 Itcan affect both older adults above the age of 60 as well as young children.
 (Read more about the various types of sarcoma, their signs, symptoms and treatment here)

 - Lymphoma: this cancer develops in the lymphatic system which is a part of our immune system.
 There are 2 main types of Lymphoma, known as Hodgkin’s lymphoma and non-Hodgkin lymphoma.
-(More about them in the lymphoma article here)
+(More about them in the general cancer guide to lymphoma here)

 - Melanoma: a type of skin cancer that develops from the melanin-making cells called melanocytes.
 It is rare but can be fatal if diagnosed at a late stage.
 (Learn about melanoma and why its late detection rate in Singapore is high here)